Neuroimmunology

 Antimuscarinics are contraindicated in patients with narrow angle glaucoma unless approved by the treating ophthalmologist.

 Oral β3-adrenoceptor agonist mirabegron (Myrbetriq®).
-Mirabegron works by activating beta-3 adrenergic receptors in the detrusor muscle, which results in muscle relaxation and increased bladder capacity (13; 39).
+Mirabegron works by activating beta-3 adrenergic receptors in the detrusor muscle, which results in muscle relaxation and increased bladder capacity.
 The most common side effects of mirabegron are increased blood pressure, common cold symptoms, and headache.

 Third-line treatment.
-Clinicians may offer intravesical detrusor onabotulinumtoxinA (100U) (37), peripheral tibial nerve stimulation (PTNS), and sacral neuromodulation in coordination with urology.
-Neuromodulation offers promise for managing both storage and voiding dysfunction (57).
+Clinicians may offer intravesical detrusor onabotulinumtoxinA, peripheral tibial nerve stimulation (PTNS), and sacral neuromodulation in coordination with urology (13).
+Neuromodulation offers promise for managing both storage and voiding dysfunction in neurogenic bladder dysfunction (45).

-In female patients bladder outlet obstruction by possible pelvic floor descent and in male patients benign prostatic hyperplasia needs to be considered.
+Bladder outlet obstruction by possible pelvic floor descent in female patients and benign prostatic hyperplasia in male patients need to be considered.

 Nocturnal enuresis.
 Nocturnal polyuria may result in increased nocturnal urinary frequency and morning hypotension in patients with multiple system atrophy (MSA).
 Multiple system atrophy results in degeneration of anti-vasopressin (AVP) neurons in the suprachiasmatic nucleus, leading to impairment of the circadian rhythm of the plasma AVP concentration.
-Desmopressin, a synthetic analog of antidiuretic hormone, is approved for the treatment of primary nocturnal enuresis (bedwetting) (27; 22).
+Desmopressin, a synthetic analog of antidiuretic hormone, is approved for the treatment of primary nocturnal enuresis (bedwetting).
 It has been used off-label to reduce nocturia in select patients.
 It has potential for several adverse effects including significant hyponatremia, which can worsen cognition and cause seizures.
+A systematic review found that desmopressin may be effective for treating nocturia in patients with multiple sclerosis; however, adverse events were common, with the included studies being heterogeneous and of low quality (65).

-Vaughan and colleagues recommended behavioral treatment along with drug therapy for patients with nocturia (Vaughan and Bilwise 2018).
-In case there is no significant improvement after drug therapy, providers may consider sleep evaluation, as specific sleep disorders may predispose to nocturia (Vaughan and Bilwise 2018).
+Vaughan and colleagues recommended behavioral treatment along with drug therapy for patients with nocturia (94).
+In case there is no significant improvement after drug therapy, providers may consider sleep evaluation, as specific sleep disorders may predispose to nocturia (94).
 Patients with sleep apnea frequently report of nighttime urination.
-In a retrospective study with 200 patients of obstructive sleep apnea by Raheem and colleagues in 2014, over 70 years of age and moderate apnea-hypopnea index (AHI) were found to be statistically significant predictors of nocturia (61).
+In a retrospective study with 200 patients of obstructive sleep apnea by Raheem and colleagues in 2014, over 70 years of age and moderate apnea-hypopnea index (AHI) were found to be statistically significant predictors of nocturia (68).

 The conditions below were chosen to illustrate the wide range of diseases causing neurogenic bladder dysfunction.
 Some are particularly common, and others warrant unique treatment approaches.